COVID-19 in Raj Bhavan: TN Guv isolates himself for a week | Headlines

 COVID-19 in Raj Bhavan: TN Guv isolates himself for a week

 Tamil Nadu Governor Banwarilal Purohit isolated himself for a week based on doctor's advise, as three more people in the Raj Bhavan here have tested positive for COVID-19.
-However, the Governor is "fit and healthy", the Raj Bhavan communique said on Wednesday and indicated the move on isolation was a precautionary exercise.
+However, the Governor is "fit and healthy," a Raj Bhavan communique said on Wednesday and indicated the move on isolation was a precautionary exercise.

 On Tuesday, Raj Bhavan Medical Officer carried out regular health checkup of the Governor and found him "fit and healthy."
 "However, the doctor has advised him seven days isolation," the communique further said.
 Following this, the Governor has kept himself in isolation and the Raj Bhavan is closely monitoring the situation, it said.

-Eighty four security and fire services personnel deployed at the Raj Bhavan had tested positive for COVID-19, but none of them came into contact with the Governor or senior officials, the government had said on Thursday..
+Earlier, 84 security and fire services personnel deployed in Raj Bhavan had tested positive on July 23, but the Governor's office had then said none of them came into contact with Purohit or senior officials..

 - READ MORE ON: